 Real Estate, Partnerships and Other Business-Related Assets

-Real estate, partnerships or other business-related interests are excellent ways to unlock the full appraised value of a property, allow for significant tax and economic advantages, and donate to worthy causes.
+Real estate, partnerships or other business-related interests are excellent ways to unlock the full value of an asset, allow for significant tax and economic advantages, and donate to worthy causes.
 The Foundation can help you structure a charitable gift of a vacation home, an investment property, land, or commercial or residential real estate.
 These assets may be used to create a charitable fund at the Foundation.

 Insurance Policies and Retirement Plans

-Life insurance is an excellent and affordable way to endow a specific program or interest in the community.
+Life insurance is an excellent and affordable way to establish or add to a charitable fund.
 You can name the Jewish Community Foundation as the beneficiary of all or a percentage of your life insurance proceeds.
-Alternatively, you may name the Foundation as both the owner and beneficiary of an existing or new policy.
-This will make you eligible to claim an income tax deduction for each premium payment you contribute.
+Alternatively, you may name the Foundation as both the owner and beneficiary of an existing or new policy, enabling you to claim an income tax deduction for each premium payment you contribute.
 A wide variety of tax benefits are available depending on if it's a new or existing policy.

 IRAs, Keogh plans, 401(k) and other qualified retirement plans are subject to significant taxes, including estate and income taxes.
 However, if the Jewish Community Foundation is named as a death beneficiary of your plan, taxes on the contributed amount are avoided and the entire balance can be put to use in support of charitable causes.
 Because of the associated tax consequences, your retirement plan may be an ideal asset to fund a charitable gift.
 If you are 70 1/2 or older, you can make gifts directly from your IRA through the IRA Charitable Rollover provision.